alexch/codelikethis/public/lessons/react/react_hooks.md

 # How to Use Hooks

 Hooks can be used inside any functional React component, but they can *only* be used inside a functional React component, or a custom Hook.
-You can also use the same hook multiple times in the same component to set up different operations, and values.
+You can also use the same hook multiple times in the same component to set up different operations, or values.

 You can **not** use Hooks in: